WWE News: Alberto El Patron Shoots On Working With John Cena & CM Punk, And Paige No Longer Wrestling

 “John Cena is fantastic, seriously.
 I hate when people don’t give Cena the credit he deserves.
 These days, unfortunately, some fans—not all the fans, but some fans—they think that just because you can do 1,000 moonsaults and you can do spot after spot, they think that’s pro wrestling.
 That’s not real pro wrestling.”

 The former WWE superstar said that real pro wrestling is when you can create magic by having the skills to take fans on a roller coaster of emotions, and that no one does that better than John Cena.
-Alberto El Patron added that he learned an abundance from Cena, and that John taught him how to go out in an Arena and have fun, to listen to the crowd, and to try different things to have a great match and entertain the fans.
+Alberto El Patron added that he learned an abundance from Cena, and that John taught him how to go out in an arena and have fun, to listen to the crowd, and to try different things to have a great match and entertain the fans.
 El Patron said that he always enjoyed his matches with John Cena.

 The former WWE champion also shared his thoughts on wrestling CM Punk.
 He recalled the time when he had a match with Punk in Japan, and Patron called that bout a masterpiece.
 Alberto said that he is still really good friends with CM Punk, and that he respects “The Straight-Edged Superstar” for competing in MMA because it takes a lot of guts to go inside the cage and fight.